material-motion/material-motion/README.md

 # Interactive Motion Starmap

-This book is a high level outline of long term plans over many years for the.
+This book is a high level outline of long term plans over many years.
 We call it the Starmap.

 Expect this book to change over time.
 Please start discussions by leaving comments in-line or by [filing issues](https://github.com/material-motion/material-motion-starmap/issues/) on the GitHub repository.